 Environmental Justice, Passover, and the Pharaoh

-Rabbi Fred Scherlinder Dobb of Adat Shalom Reconstructionist Congregation in Bethesda, Maryland and Past Chair of Greater Washington Interfaith Power & Light
+Rabbi Dobb serves as the spiritual leader of Adat Shalom Reconstructionist Congregation in Bethesda, Maryland, and is the former Chair of Greater Washington Interfaith Power & Light, where he has long advocated for climate action and environmental stewardship rooted in Jewish values.

-In March 2017, 70 seminary faculty and deans participated in a Symposium on Ecologically Informed Theological Education in Washington, DC.
-They explored ways of integrating faith and ecology into their theology curricula.
-The Symposium was co-organized by the Interfaith Center for Sustainable Development, the Washington Theological Consortium, the Green Seminary Initiative (GSI), and Methodist Theological School in Ohio (MTSO), and hosted by The Catholic University of America‘s School of Theology and Religious Studies.
+The event was co-organized by the Interfaith Center for Sustainable Development, the Washington Theological Consortium, the Green Seminary Initiative (GSI), and the Methodist Theological School in Ohio (MTSO), and hosted by The Catholic University of America’s School of Theology and Religious Studies as part of the Seminary Environmental Leadership Initiative.

 Share this post: